ingra-ai/ingra/README.md

 - [x] **Virtual Machine Execution**: All functions run in a secure virtual machine environment, providing isolation and security.
 - [x] **Privacy Controls**: Provide users with granular privacy controls to manage their data and interactions, ensuring transparency and trust.
 - [x] **Integration to OpenAI ChatGPT Plugin**: Provide seamless experience to integrate personal curated functions to ChatGPT Plugin
-- [ ] **Function Marketplace**: A marketplace where users can share, rate, and review functions, enhancing discoverability and quality.
+- [x] **Function Marketplace**: A marketplace where users can share, rate, and review functions, enhancing discoverability and quality.
+   - Screw it, good enough for now - ill be back later.
 - [ ] **Self Function Generation**: Provide an API endpoint for user to curate their own functions by using GPT.
 - [ ] **Workflows Hub**: Integrate react-flow to curate one or more functions for more comprehensive task.
 - [ ] **User Onboarding**: Streamlined onboarding process to help new users get started quickly and efficiently, including step-by-step guides and support resources.